chickenribtianhy/cs101/README.md

 # cs101
 Personal log for assignments in Algorithm &amp; Data Structure, cs101, Shanghaitech.

-All programming assignments, with drafts and failure trials, as well as several writing assignments.
+All programming assignments, with drafts and failed attempts, as well as several writing assignments.

 Just to record.